 *kernel: deprecated compcache removed, new zram is added

 *default WiFi sleep policy changed to never (you can choose it in wi-fi

 *GPS updates: HAL is built from sources, updated gps.conf, faster GPS lock

 *CM & androidarmv6 latest sources and many Other changes…

 *Touch (with multitouch)

 *USB mass storage

-#Audio routing issue: in some cases audio routes to handset instead of headset
+#Audio routing issue: in some cases audio routes to the handset instead of a headset

 #Secure WiFi AP